stanley3384/OrderedSetVelociRaptor/Misc/README.md

 ![ScreenShot](/Misc/vertex.jpg)

 --There are a variety of other programs that are small test programs.
 Good for figuring out how a certain technology works and easy to change around.
-For testing threads, linear gradients and radial gradients the css1.c program is a start.
-It uses Cairo along with CSS for some 2d color.

-Threads
+Thread Pool

 ![ScreenShot](/Misc/threads.png)

 --There are a lot of 2d and 3d drawing capabilities on computers.
 Very useful for data visualization and a little bit of fun drawing with color.
+If you are looking for some simple programs with sound, threads, sockets, time, etc. Take a look around in some of the above folders.
+There might be something useful.

 C. Eric Cashon